Joose/Joose/doc/mmd/Joose/Manual/Concepts.txt

 When you want to do something whenever an object is created, you should provide a 'initialize' method in your class.
 Joose will call this method for you after creating a new object.

-<Destructor
-This is a special method called when an object instance goes out of scope.
-You can specialize what your class does in this method if you need to, but you usually don't.
-With old school Perl 5, this is the DESTROY() method, but with Joose it is the DEMOLISH() method.
->

 Object instance